Advancing Universal Deep Learning for Electronic-Structure Hamiltonian Prediction of Materials: Implementation Details

-where the coefficients preceding \(\times\) denote multiplicities, and the subsequent terms indicate tensor degrees together with their corresponding even (e) or odd (o) parities.
-For the TraceGrad module, the constructed SO(3)-invariant feature \(z^{\text{(edge)}}_{ab}\) has a dimension of $256$.
+For the input of the neural network, we adopt a distance of \(8.0\,\text{\AA}\) to define the neighboring range in the atomic graph.
+The angular relations between atoms are represented using spherical harmonics with degrees \(0 \leq l \leq 5\), while the interatomic distances are encoded through a Gaussian basis expansion \citep{gong2023general} with a preset base number of 64.
+The Transformer network consists of $4$ stacked basic blocks.
+Each block contains an E(3)-symmetry layer normalization module, an E(3)-symmetry feed-forward module, an E(3)-symmetry multi-head graph attention module, and a TraceGrad module.
+For the first three blocks, the internal node features $\mathbf{f}^{\text{(node)}}_{a}$ and edge features ($\mathbf{f}^{\text{(edge)}}_{ab}$, $\mathbf{f}^{\prime \text{(edge)}}_{ab}$, and $\mathbf{o}^{\text{(edge)}}_{ab}$) are represented in a direct-sum state with a total of 392 channels.
+In the final block, we apply tensor product and decomposition to $\mathbf{f}^{\prime \text{(edge)}}_{ab}$ and $\mathbf{o}^{\text{(edge)}}_{ab}$ to lift the representation to higher angular momentum degrees, constructing tensor representations that correspond to the atomic orbital basis sets up to $4s2p2d1f$.
+For the TraceGrad module, the constructed O(3)-invariant feature \(z^{\text{(edge)}}_{ab}\) has a dimension of $256$.
 On the output side, to map the network outputs from the direct-sum E(3)-symmetric tensors into Hamiltonian matrices, we employ the conversion modules provided by \citet{gong2023general}, thereby ensuring the exact symmetry of the predicted results with SU(2) symmetry.
 We employ an ensemble of four sub-models to predict the electronic-structure Hamiltonian.
 The first sub-model is responsible for predicting the Hamiltonian submatrices formed by atomic pairs with interatomic distances in the range \([0, 1.0 \, \text{Å})\), where the case of distance equal to zero corresponds to the on-site Hamiltonian (i.e., the Hamiltonian formed by an atom with itself).
 The second sub-model handles atomic pairs with distances in the range \([1.0 \, \text{Å}, 2.0 \, \text{Å})\), the third sub-model covers the range \([2.0 \, \text{Å}, 4.0 \, \text{Å})\), and the fourth sub-model addresses the range \([4.0 \, \text{Å}, 6.0 \, \text{Å})\).
 For atomic pairs with distances greater than 6.0 \(\text{Å}\), we found that their self-consistent Hamiltonian is almost identical to the zeroth-step Hamiltonian numerically.
 Therefore, for these distant atoms, we bypass the neural network correction step and use the zeroth-step Hamiltonian as the final result.

 In the training stage, each card is assigned to one of the sub-models.
 In our training strategy, electronic states $\leq 10$~eV above the Fermi level are included in the low-energy subspace \( \mathcal{P} \), while the remaining states are divided to the high-energy subspace \( \mathcal{Q} \).
 We train the model for a total of $100$ epochs on the training set and evaluate the checkpoint that achieves the best performance on the validation set for testing.
 The hyper-parameters for loss functions are set as \(\lambda_{C} = 0.2\), \(\lambda_{R} = 0.99955\), \(\lambda_{\mathcal{P}} = 0.0002\), \(\lambda_{\mathcal{Q}} = 0.0001\), and \(\lambda_{PQ} = 0.00015\), determined according to the performance on the validation set.
 We adopt the Adam optimizer with an initial learning rate of \(5 \times 10^{-4}\).
 A warm-up phase of 5 epochs linearly increases the learning rate from \(1 \times 10^{-6}\) to the base value, followed by cosine decay to a minimum learning rate of \(1 \times 10^{-5}\) by the end of training.
 To mitigate stochastic variations, we fix the random seed to 1 throughout model training and inference.